bpicolo/bpicolo.github.io/_posts/2016-06-01-welcome-to-jekyll.markdown

 you'll just have to add a few more dependencies to the postgres container.

 The important parts:

 * We have our schemas enumerated in separated SQL files for running
-* We copied most of the [default entrypoint][[default-docker-init] to the postgres 9.5 container, put it in docker-init, and now run it as part of the docker build, rather than as an entrypoint.
+* We copied most of the [default entrypoint][default-docker-init] to the postgres 9.5 container, put it in docker-init, and now run it as part of the docker build, rather than as an entrypoint.
-* We added a command to run all of the SQL files enumerated in the other directory, [add_schemas.sh][add-schemas].
+* We added a script that ingests all of the SQL files enumerated in the other directory, [add_schemas.sh][add-schemas].

 If we `docker-compose run postgres bash` and start up postgres, we can see that our schemas are ready for us.